-Two Reasons Why I Don’t Point Agile Bug Tickets
+Why I Don't Point Agile Bug Tickets

 Bug Terminology

-And so, pointing bugs means trying to estimate how long it will take to fix a bug.
-Software engineering managers don’t like bugs, and also like knowing when they will be fixed.
-Pointing would seem a solid technique, and yet I’m going to against it.
+Software engineering managers don’t like bugs, and like knowing when they will be fixed.
+Pointing the bugs would seem a solid way to achieve both, and yet, it often isn’t.

 I developed this opinion at Hashrocket.
-There, we used Pivotal Tracker, the timeless Agile project management tool.
+There, we used Pivotal Tracker, the Agile project management tool.
 I believe that our opinion came from Tracker itself, which disables points for bug tickets by default.

 Here’s how they explain that choice: